What is Uterus transplantation?

 - Women must be between 40-60 years of age.

 - Women who are younger than 40 years of age, who have had successful pregnancies and have undergone permanent sterilization.

 - Women with a good health condition and must have no history of diabetes or hypertension, have a BMI of less than 30, have had at least one full-term delivery, and be cancer-free for at least five years.

 How is uterus transplantation performed?

-Simultaneously, the recipient husband’s sperm and recipients’ egg is fertilized by IVF-ICSI, Embryo cryopreservation will be performed in order to use them for embryo transfer after the successful uterus transplantation.
+Simultaneously, the recipient husband’s sperm and recipients’ egg is fertilized by IVF-ICSI, Embryo cryopreservation will be performed to use them for embryo transfer after the successful uterus transplantation.